SUMITSARKAR89/travel_web_menu/README.md

 This is for begginer and simple way How to add menu on index java script. some impotant elements had shown by this repository.

-how to create sticky on header
+how to create sticky  header
 <style>
 header{
     display: flex;